SmirnoffYM/AI-simulator/docs/NetworkProtocol.markdown

 ================

 Messages in simulator are encoded using JSON format and are transmitted using UDP.
-Every message have a type, which is determined by the "type" field.
+Every message have a type, which is determined by the `type` field.
 There are 7 message types:

 * `move`